qzdark/wwebjs.dev-guide/src/guide/v2/creating-your-app/README.md

 # Setting up Application

 Now we really get started with our project.
 Open your [code editor](/guide/v2/extra-explanations/code-editor) and create a new file.
-We suggest that you save the file as `index.js`, but you may name it whatever you wish
+We suggest that you save the file as `index.js`, but you may name it whatever you wish.

 :::tip INFO
 If you are running your program with root privileges, you should also use the `--disable-setuid-sandbox` flag since chromium doesn't support running root with no sandbox by default.